-One or more comma-separated execution profiles defined in prof_attr(5).
+One or more comma-separated execution profiles defined in prof_attr(4).

 Full pathname of the program used as the user's shell on login.
 It defaults to an empty field causing the system to use /bin/pfsh as the default.
 The value of shell must be a valid executable file.

 The valid repositories are files, ldap.
 The repository specifies which name service will be updated.
 The default repository is files.
 When the repository is files, the authorizations, profiles, and roles can be present in other name service repositories and can be assigned to a user in the files repository.
-When the repository is ldap, all the assignable attributes must be present in the ldap repository.
+When the repository is ldap, both the LDAP server and client must be configured with EnableShadowUpdate=true.
+Also, all the assignable attributes must be present in the ldap repository.

 The UID of the new role.
 This UID must be a non-negative decimal integer below MAXUID as defined in <sys/param.h>.
 The UID defaults to the next available (unique) number above the highest number currently assigned.
 For example, if UIDs 100, 105, and 200 are assigned, the next default UID number is 201.
 (UIDs from 0-99 are reserved for possible use in future applications.)